LazarVell/Custom-Hook-React-TypeScript/README.md

 # React Typescript UseFormatted Hook

-<h2><b>Objective</b></h2> - This hook was made as part of a job interview for a great company that I hope I will have a chance to work with!
+<h2><b>Objective</b></h2> - This hook was made as part of a job interview for a great company!
 The objective of this task was to create a mini-library project that could be used as a custom hook with various sorting capabilities.

 <h2><b>How I did it</b></h2> - Most of the logic is inside the UseFormatted component.
 Each of the sorting functions will trigger a state update, ensuring that they can be chained and rely on the results of the previous action.
 I also wrote some CSS and a test for the app.